 We all have a duty to the Company and our customers to use assets and facilities responsibly and for their intended purposes only.
-You are expected to take reasonable care in the use, maintenance, and security of Company-owned or leased property.
+You are expected to take reasonable care in the use, maintenance and security of company owned or leased property.
 In addition, you must not willfully interfere with or misuse any machinery or other office equipment of any nature.
-Use of Company or customer facilities, property, or funds for anything other than official Company business is prohibited, unless such use is permitted in our policies or procedures or approval is given by prior written authorization from the General Manager of the business area managing the relevant facilities.
+Use of company or customer facilities, property or funds for anything other than official company business is prohibited, unless permitted in our policies or procedures or approval is given by prior written authorization from the General Manager of the business area managing the relevant facilities.